You have a couple of ways to apply to boarding school. Choose the method which is easiest for you.

 Most schools will also have online applications.
 Online application forms have the advantage of saving time for the school because the data gets loaded right into their admissions database.
-The procedure varies from school to school but basically will have some sort of secure log in where you will find the instructions on how to apply.
-You complete some forms on line.
+The procedure varies from school to school but basically will have some sort of secure log-in where you will find the instructions on how to apply.
+You complete some forms online.
 Others, like the teacher recommendation forms, you will download and print.

 Use a Common Application

 Stay organized by using our Applications Calendar.
 There are many deadlines.
 And they won't all be the same at different schools.
-Always submit your application as soon as you can, in any event no later than 2 or 3 weeks before the dealine.
+Always submit your application as soon as you can, in any event no later than 2 or 3 weeks before the deadline.

 Stay on top of the teacher recommendations and transcripts.
 Don't leave these until the last minute.
 Transcripts take time to prepare and certify.
 Teachers are busy people who will appreciate lots of advance time to draft a thoughtful recommendation for your child.